* Presidency says talks failed, blames Muslim Brotherhood

 PEACE AT EID?

 On Wednesday afternoon, people streamed into the camp outside Rabaa al-Adawiya mosque in northeast Cairo, where demonstrators have built barricades and armed themselves with sticks and rocks.
-Many were women and children.
+Their numbers included many women and children.

 "We will not leave until we get Mursi back," said Salma Imam, 19, student at Al-Azhar university.
 "It's not a government, the real government was chosen by the Egyptian people one year ago.
 This is not a legal government."